aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendar-exceptions/define-weekdays/_index.md

 - **Resource planning:** Resources are only allocated on valid working days.
 - **Compliance:** Aligns project schedules with organizational policies or legal holidays.

+## Non‑working Days Schedule with Calendar Exceptions
+When you maintain a **non‑working days schedule**, you typically have a master list of holidays, maintenance windows, or other blackout periods.
+Adding those dates as `CalendarException` objects guarantees that every calculation—whether it’s critical path analysis or resource leveling—automatically respects those constraints.
+This approach eliminates manual date adjustments and reduces the risk of schedule drift.

 ## Prerequisites
 Before you begin, make sure you have: